Overview

 ```

-2. Add the following line to /var/lib/pgsql/16/data/pg_hba.conf.
-In the Address field, specify the range of IP addresses that are allowed access.
+2. Add the following line to /var/lib/pgsql/18/data/pg_hba.conf.
+Specify the range of IP addresses that will be allowed access in the Address field.

 ```